samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

 command_line:
   - sensor:
       name: "Inverter Bridge Data"
-      # Give it 3 seconds to fetch JSON (sensors are fast, but 3s is safer)
       command: 'echo "JSON" | nc -w 3 192.168.0.105 9999'
       scan_interval: 1  # 2 seconds is a good balance
       value_template: "Online"